recetasdemama/wordpress/wp-content/plugins/newsletter-sign-up/readme.txt

 3. The "sign-up" checkbox in action @ Twenty Eleven

 == Changelog ==
+= 1.7.5 =
+* Fixed: Hidden inputs are now wrapped by a block element too, so the form output validates as XHTML 1.0 STRICT.

+= 1.7.4 =
+* Added: Ability to turn off double opt-in (MailChimp API users only).
+* Improved: Various CSS improvements

+= 1.7.3 =
+* Fixed: Actual fix for previous two plugin updates.
+My bad, sorry everone.

+= 1.7.2 =
+* Fixed: Bug after submitting comment or registration form.

+= 1.7.1 =
+* Fixed: Bug where you coudln't configure mailinglist specific settings (like MC API).

+= 1.7 =
+* Added: add subscribers to certain interest group(s) (limited to 1 grouping at the moment).
+(MailChimp API users only)
+* Improvement: Slightly better code readability

 = 1.6.1 =
 * Fixed notice on frontend when e-mail field not filled in